đ Table of contents

 To have more control over the attributes in the JSON response, DTO classes can be used instead of returning the entity classes directly from the controller methods.

-Designing the REST API endpoints for the user stories
+REST API endpoints for the user stories

 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
 POST method endpoints can be tested with tools such as Postman.